aibuildersmx/.github/profile/README.md

 # AI Builders Mexico 🤖🇲🇽

-Building the future of AI in Mexico, one project at a time.

 ## About

 AI Builders Mexico is a community of developers, researchers, and enthusiasts passionate about artificial intelligence and machine learning.
 We focus on creating practical AI solutions, sharing knowledge, and fostering innovation in the Mexican tech ecosystem.